Sunday at Wesley-Knox

 Q. What happens after Sunday service?

-A. Many gather in the Centennial Parlour to meet friends and have a cup of Fair Trade coffee, tea or juice.
+A. Many move downstairs to the Wesley-Knox Social Hall to meet and greet friends and have a cup of Fair Trade coffee, tea or juice.
 It’s a great time to get to know one another!

 Q. Do you have parking?